(Updated March 2015)

 Marketing materials, regardless of medium, shall accurately describe the services, facilities and resources of Children’s Hospital.
 Marketing materials shall not misrepresent the services, facilities or resources available at Children’s Hospital.
 Children’s Hospital shall not sell any personal health information of its patients to third parties for their marketing purposes.

-In the event any of our patients or their legal guardians have concerns regarding patient care and/or safety, Children's Hospital encourages them to contact the Director of Guest Services or the Administrator on Call to request assistance.
-If their concerns cannot be adequately addressed through the grievance process, they are encouraged to contact the applicable regulatory and/or accrediting organizations such as the Joint Commission on Accreditation of Health Care Organizations.
+In the event any of our patients or their legal guardians have concerns regarding patient care and/or safety, Children’s Hospital encourages them to contact the Department Supervisor or the Administrator on Call to request assistance.
+If their concerns cannot be adequately addressed through the grievance process, they are encouraged to contact the applicable regulatory and/or accrediting organizations such as the Joint Commission on Accreditation of Health Care Organizations or the Department of Health and Hospitals.
+Contact information for these organizations are provided on the notice of Patient Rights and Responsibilities.

 Children’s Hospital shall take all steps reasonably necessary to meet all established certification standards for Medicare participation through the Joint Commission on Accreditation of Health Care Organizations (JCAHO).
 It is the policy of Children’s Hospital to comply with the Medicare laws, rules and regulations applicable to prospective payment system exempt specialty hospitals such as Children’s Hospital.